mist64/cbmbus_doc/2 Bus Arbitration.md

 The variants of the Commodore Peripheral Bus family have some very different connectors and byte transfer protocols, but they all share layers 3 and 4 of the protocol stack.
 This article on layer 3 is therefore valid for all Commodore 8 bit computers, no matter whether they use IEEE-488, Serial, TCBM or CBDOS on the underlying layers.

-All layer 2 variants provide:
+All variants of layer 2, the layer below, provide:

 * the transmission of byte streams from any bus participant to any set of bus participants
 * the transmission of "command" byte streams from the designated "contoller" (the computer) to all other bus participants

-Layer 3, which is based on the IEEE-488 standard, provides interruptable communication between channels of different devices.
+Layer 3, which is based on the IEEE-488 standard, provides interruptable communication between "channels" of different devices.

 <hr/>